Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

-It is worth emphasizing that state 1 and state 2 exhibit significantly different tunneling resistances, which cannot be distinguished by photoluminescence \cite{wilson_interlayer_2021}.
-A toy model of the two-spin channel demonstrates that the tunneling barrier on each layer of CrSBr is modulated in the presence of a bias voltage (Supplementary Note S1), leading to a discrepancy in tunneling resistance between the two states (Fig. \ref{F3}e).
-State 1$^{\prime}$ (state 2$^{\prime}$) represents the time-reversed counterpart of state 1 (state 2), and according to the two-spin channel model, it is expected to have the same tunneling resistance as state 1 (state 2), which was also confirmed in the experimental measurements (Fig. \ref{F2}b).
-Notably, state 1 (state 2) and state 2$^{\prime}$ (state 1$^{\prime}$) are energetically degenerate states with identical net magnetization and similar spin configurations, but they can be differentiated based on their tunneling resistance.
-Ideally, reversing the current direction in these states would result in a change in their tunneling resistance, leading to rectification of the $I$-$V$ curve.
+Subsequently, we employed the Mott two-current tunneling model to compute the MR of various magnetic states along the evolutionary path.
+In the tunneling process involving collinear magnetic states, spin-flip scattering is neglected since most scattering events conserve spin, enabling two distinct channels for electrons tunneling through CrSBr layers.
+The total tunneling current is then the aggregate of currents from spin-up and spin-down electrons.
+Under this framework, we posit that the tunneling current is directly proportional to the probability of an electron tunneling through the CrSBr layers.
+Noteworthy is the model's revelation that state 1 and state 2 exhibit markedly different tunneling resistances.
+Additionally, the tunneling barrier on each CrSBr layer is modulated by the presence of a bias voltage, affecting the spin-filter effect of different layers and resulting in divergent tunneling resistances between these states (Supplementary Note S1) and a simplified representation of the tunneling barriers of two-spin channel model is provided in Supplementary Figure S5\cite{supplemental_material}.
+State 1$^{\prime}$ (state 2$^{\prime}$) represents the time-reversed equivalent of state 1 (state 2), and as per the two-spin channel model, it is anticipated to possess the same tunneling resistance as state 1 (state 2), a finding corroborated by experimental data (Fig. \ref{F2}b).
+Crucially, despite state 1 and state 2 sharing identical net magnetization, they are distinguishable based on their tunneling resistance and PL spectra.
+In essence, reversing the current direction in these states would induce a change in their tunneling resistance, leading to rectification of the $I$-$V$ curve.